Economy of Japan: Law and government

 Japan ranks 27th of 185 countries in the ease of doing business index 2013.

 Japan has one of the smallest tax rates in the developed world.
 After deductions, the majority of workers are free from personal income taxes.
 Consumption tax rate is 10%, while corporate tax rates are high, second highest corporate tax rate in the world, at 36.8%.
 However, the House of Representatives has passed a bill which increased the consumption tax to 10% in October 2015.
 The government has also decided to reduce corporate tax and to phase out automobile tax.

-In 2016, the IMF encouraged Japan to adopt an income policy that pushes firms to raise employee wages in combination with reforms to tackle the labor market dual tiered employment system to drive higher wages, on top of monetary and fiscal stimulus.
+In 2016, the International Monetary Fund encouraged Japan to adopt an income policy that pushes firms to raise employee wages in combination with reforms to tackle the labor market dual tiered employment system to drive higher wages, on top of monetary and fiscal stimulus.
 Shinzo Abe has encouraged firms to raise wages by at least three per cent annually (the inflation target plus average productivity growth).

 Shareholder activism is rare despite the fact that the corporate law gives shareholders strong powers over managers.
 Under Prime Minister Shinzō Abe, corporate governance reform has been a key initiative to encourage economic growth.
 In 2012, only around 40% of leading Japanese companies had any independent directors; by 2016, the majority had begun to appoint independent directors.

 The government's liabilities include the second largest public debt of any nation with debt of over one quadrillion yen, or 8,535,340,000,000 in USD.
 Former Prime Minister Naoto Kan has called the situation 'urgent'.

 Japan's central bank has the second largest foreign-exchange reserves after China, with over one trillion US Dollars in foreign reserves.